fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 root@7edcb36aff08:/# rm index.html
 ```

 Now if we go to http://localhost:8080/ we know that we deleted the correct file.
+The page shows 404.
 Let's replace it with one containing the correct contents:

 ```console
 root@7edcb36aff08:/# echo "Hello, exec!" > index.html
 ```

 Refresh the page and our message is displayed!
+So exec can be used to interact with the containers.
+Remember that all of the changes are lost when the container is deleted so if you want to preserve them you can use _commit_.

 </div>